yinzburghbear/cunty-ho/OF Scraper.md

 # Step 3 - Frida & Dumper

 1. Before we launch the emulator, there are a few items we will need to have available.
-2. Download the zip file called ![[dumper-main.zip|dumper-main.zip]]from this folder.
+2. Download the zip file called [dumper-main Download](dumper-main.zip).
 3. Extract it to your downloads folder and navigate to it.
 4. Once inside right click and select *Open in Terminal*
 5. Type the following in the terminal